-With LiveGrade Pro you can interactively change the color appearance of live signals.
+With Livegrade Pro you can interactively change the color appearance of live signals.
 The processing of the image is in general not performed within the computer, but with the use of external processing devices such as LUT boxes, cameras systems, or monitors.

 For most of the attached devices such as LUT boxes, the transforms of all nodes are combined into one transform whenever you change anything in the grade.
-That transform is then automatically converted into a 3D LUT and sent to the device, often multiple times per second – as long as you modify the controls, such as turning a know.
+That transform is then automatically converted into a 3D LUT and sent to the device, often multiple times per second – as long as you modify the controls, such as turning a knob.

 With some devices such as cameras, ASC-CDL values and lookup tables are updated independently in the camera.

 The grade controls for the currently selected slot are grouped in “nodes”.
-A node can contain for example controls for a ASC-CDL transform, or for loading a 3D LUT preset.
+A node can for example contain controls for a ASC-CDL transform, or for loading a 3D LUT preset.
 Nodes are applied to the live signal from top to bottom, the top node is applied first, and the following nodes subsequently.
 If the grade node is reset or freshly added, it doesn’t affect the image.
 Change the controls of a node to give the node effect to the image.
 Each control or group of controls in grade nodes has a button with a little arrow that resets the controls.

 You can enable and disable single nodes by using the checkbox on the left of each node.
 Disabled nodes are greyed out.